mozman/ezdxf/docs/source/tutorials/ocs_usage.rst

 ---------------------------

-The problem by placing text in 3D space is the text rotation, which is always counter clockwise around the OCS z-axis, and 0 degree is in the positive OCS x-axis, and the x-axis is calculated by the :ref:`Arbitrary Axis Algorithm`.
+The problem by placing text in 3D space is the text rotation, which is always counter clockwise around the OCS z-axis, and ``0`` degree is in direction of the positive OCS x-axis, and the OCS x-axis is calculated by the :ref:`Arbitrary Axis Algorithm`.

-Calculate the OCS rotation angle by converting the rotation angle in UCS or WCS into a vector or start with text direction as vector, transform this direction vector into OCS and convert the OCS vector back into an angle in the OCS xy-plane (see example).
+Calculate the OCS rotation angle by converting the TEXT rotation angle (in UCS or WCS) into a vector or begin with text direction as vector, transform this direction vector into OCS and convert the OCS vector back into an angle in the OCS xy-plane (see example), this procedure is available as :meth:`UCS.to_ocs_angle_deg` or :meth:`UCS.to_ocs_angle_rad`.

-AutoCAD supports thickness for the TEXT entity only for shx fonts and not for true type fonts.
+AutoCAD supports thickness for the TEXT entity only for `.shx` fonts and not for true type fonts.

 .. literalinclude:: ../../../examples/tut/ocs/text.py
     :start-after: # include-start